anttijuu/O3-chat-client/README.md

 The content of the HTTPS requests and responses are JSON.
 The JSON library to use is included in the Maven `pom.xml` file included in the project.

-The client assumes the server has a self-signed certificate created using the name "localhost".
+The client assumes the server has a self signed certificate created using the name "localhost".
 For details, see the course Exercise 3 instructions for the phase where HTTPS support is added to the server.